 Parades used to be a much bigger deal at Walt Disney World than they are now.
 With no nighttime parade, and Festival of Fantasy being the only active parade currently available, it’s a little easier to plan around than it once was.
 If you want to see Festival of Fantasy though, especially from a special location, like Main Street USA, you’ll need to plan to find a good spot about 20-30 minutes before the parade starts.
 And then you’ll actually have to wait for the parade to arrive in that location.
 If you don’t have any desire to see the parade, though, you can take advantage of lower ride wait times during the parade.

-Other activities to consider include nighttime shows, like the fireworks at Epcot and Magic Kingdom.
+Other activities to consider include Disney Nighttime Spectacular Shows, like the fireworks at Epcot and Magic Kingdom.
 And you’ll need to allow extra time for securing a spot at these as well.
 At Epcot, you’ll likely want to find a good spot 20-30 minutes before the show starts.
 And at Magic Kingdom, depending on where you want to view the fireworks from, you could need an hour, or sometimes more, to secure the right spot.
 And again, this is an opportune time to take advantage of low wait times, as many people tend to want to see the fireworks.

 How to plan your Disney Days